 Other danger signs that may occur include double vision, drowsiness, and nausea or vomiting.

 Sometimes the warning signs of stroke may last only a few moments and then disappear.
 These brief episodes, known as transient ischemic attacks or TIAs, are sometimes called "mini-strokes."

 Although brief, TIAs identify an underlying serious condition that isn't going away without medical help.
 Unfortunately, since they clear up, many people ignore them.
 Don't ignore them.
 Heeding them can save your life.

-What should you do?
 Don't wait for the symptoms of stroke to improve or worsen.
-If you believe you are having a stroke or someone you know is having a stroke, call 911 immediately.
+If you believe you are having a stroke, call 911 immediately.
 Making the decision to call for medical help can make the difference in avoiding a lifelong disability and in greatly improving your chances for recovery.